neerajkadoo/HomeAway-automation/README.md

 I have finished with the exercise with all 4 tests.

 1- To run the First test.
-Please get "ha" folder. a- Go to the location of the folder and run command "mvn test -pFirefox"
+Please get "ha" folder. a- Go to the location of the folder and run command "mvn test -PFirefox"

 2- To run the API test:-
   a- Get the "HA_API_Test-soapui-project.xml" file and open in any editor.